wed3/khinsider-youtube-uploader/README.md

 # KHInsider to YouTube Uploader

-Python command-line tools for turning KHInsider soundtrack tracks or full albums into static-cover YouTube videos.
+Python command-line tools for turning KHInsider soundtrack tracks or full albums into YouTube videos.

 The project includes: